 Integrative health is one of the fastest growing areas in the health care industry.
 Through a series of online courses, students will learn about integrative health care and the role it plays in modern medicine.
 Diet, exercise, and access to a healthy environment are essential to human health and well-being.
 The aim of the Integrative Health Certificate Studies (IHCS) program is to promote, prevent and enhance patient experience as well as improve population health while reducing costs and health care workforce burnout.
 The program is built on five main pillars:

-- Introduction to Integrative Health Care (required)
+- Introduction to Integrative Health Care (required for IHCS Certificate)

 - Trends in Integrative Health

 The Integrative Health Certificate Studies (IHCS) is a series of five 6-week online courses consisting of 50 student learning hours.
 The courses may be taken individually or combined (three of the five) for completion of the IHCS.
 The IHCS 101 Course - Introduction to Integrative Health Care is required for the IHCS Certificate.
 The courses are instructed 100% asynchronously online or entirely at a distance.
 Students will complete weekly modules on their own schedule and should anticipate spending approximately 1.5-2.5 hours per week for online instruction and assignments.
 Successful completion of the program will require satisfactory assessment of learning outcomes.
 Next Cohort To Be Announced.

 The IHCS is a non-credit program offered by UWG Continuing Education and is open to the community.
 The IHCS is designed for anyone in the health-care industry (especially those who are at the bedside), hospital administrators, practitioners, mental health-care personnel, social workers, professionals in the field of education and interested individuals.

 The IHCS will prepare students to learn and develop how to implement fundamental principles of integrative health care to be better providers and practitioners.